encord-team/encord-active/docs/docs/workflows/improve-your-data/remove-duplicate-images.md

 ## Steps
-Navigate to the _Data Quality_ > _Explorer_  tab and select the **Image Singularity** quality metric in the top left combobox to order your data.
+Navigate to the _Data Quality_ > _Explorer_  tab and select the **Image Singularity** quality metric in the top left dropdown to order your data.

 ![remove-duplicateimages-1](../../images/workflows/improve-your-data-and-labels/remove-duplicate-images/remove-duplicate-images-1.png)